leiicamundi/rosa-tf/README.md

 ## Install C8 on the deployed OpenShift

+TODO: align needed ressources to deploy C8 on OpenShift, minimal worker size is not sufficient for standard deployment

 _Please note that this guide assumes that you have a working helm cli installed with a version > 3.1_

 1. Install the helm chart with a specific version: